awsdocs/amazon-workmail-administration-guide/doc_source/org-tag.md

 You can view your organization tags in the Amazon WorkMail console\.

+Developers can also tag organizations using the AWS SDK or AWS Command Line Interface \(AWS CLI\)\.
+For more information, see the `TagResource`, `ListTagsForResource`, and `UntagResource` commands in the [Amazon WorkMail API Reference](https://docs.aws.amazon.com/workmail/latest/APIReference/Welcome.html) or the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/workmail/index.html)\.

 You can remove tags from an organization at any time, using the Amazon WorkMail console\.

 **To remove tags from an Amazon WorkMail organization**